peterjurich/technicalwriting/notes/git and github for writers.md

 * `git tag`: lists all tags
 * `git checkout tags/<tagname>`: to check out a tag
 * `git push origin <tagname>`: to push a tag
+* `git pull`: downloads all commits that have pushed to the repository.
+You can only due a pull if you've committed your files.
+* `git fetch`: downloads remote files, but does not merge them. (git pull does both)

 To delete a file, you can delete it in the folder itself, then commit that change by going into the Terminal and committing the change: So `git status`, `git add .`, `git commit -m`, and `git push origin`.